Select Your Cookie Preferences

 Before embarking on any old training session, school and trust leaders will usually have an end goal in mind.
 At Computeam, our Transformation and Training programme always starts with an envisioning meeting, where we prompt education leaders to ask themselves some questions, we would invite you to do the same:

-• What are the current needs of your staff and pupils?
-What are your pain points, and the reoccurring problems on those SLT (Senior Leadership Team) meeting agendas?
+• What are your pain points, and the reoccurring problems on those SLT (Senior Leadership Team) meeting agendas?

-• What are the ambitions of your School/Trust?
-Where do you visualise your future growth and progress?
+• Where do you visualise your future growth and progress?

 • What are your current barriers to technology adoption?
 Is it competence?
 Confidence?
 Commitment?